ChrisCheang/TVC-Hopper-Code/README.md

-Current working version of state machine is test5.py
+Test5.py is the current working version of state machine, communicating with udp_test_send.py